jgwath/aima-lua/README.txt

 	extras
 		Example programs, and other fun stuff not directly related to the AIMA3e book.
+This will contain extended examples of AI use in games.

 ----------------------------------------------------------------------